AlexanderBrecko/Intelligent-Robotics/README.md

 ### 14. STEP

-// create code "turn around" when obstacle is before robot //
+//create a "turn around" code when there is an obstacle in front of the robot //